dadakys/telecom-churn-prediction/README.md

 - XGBoost
 - Neural Networks (Keras)

-## Results
+## Results Summary

-XGBoost consistently outperformed other models across most experiments, especially in terms of F1-score and recall.
-Ensemble models generally showed better generalization, while simpler models struggled with balancing false positives and false negatives.
+- XGBoost consistently outperformed other models across all five experiments, achieving the highest F1 scores and strong recall, especially under class weighting and SMOTE.
+- Accuracy alone proved misleading due to class imbalance; recall and F1-score were more reliable for evaluating model performance in identifying churners.
+- The neural network, when trained with SMOTE, achieved its best performance and lowest loss across all experiments, indicating improved learning stability under balanced conditions.
+- Experiments showed that handling class imbalance (via class weighting or SMOTE) is more impactful than tuning scoring metrics alone.

 ## Project Structure